-What is Agile?
-I’ve seen a lot of discussions where people have attempted to answer the question of “What is Agile?”.
-I’m sure that you could find at least 100 definitions of what “Agile” is on the Internet.
+How do you define Agile?
+I’ve seen a lot of discussions where people have attempted to answer the question of “What is Agile?” with very different answers.

 Feeling the Elephant